How to play in third position on the violin

 Playing in third position on A string

-To find it, place 3rd finger on D note and then substitute it with 1st finger by moving your hand up along the neck.
-The notes in third position will be D, E, F, and G.
+To find 3rd position, place your third finger on D note and then substitute it with your first finger by moving your hand up along the neck.
+The notes in 3rd position will be D, E, F, and G.

 Books that I recommend to learn and study third position on the violin